UEA-Publishing/quire-docs/content/docs-v1/site-deploy.md

 If that process runs smoothly, then you can proceed with the deployment process by using of the three following options: [Basic Deploy](#basic-deploy), [Netlify](#netlify), or [GitHub Pages](#github-pages).

+If the error "No module named SimpleHTTPServer" occurs then it is because the SimpleHTTPServer module has been removed in Python 3 and replaced by the http.server module.
+To start a simple HTTP server in Python 3, use the command python -m http.server 8000 instead.

 ## Basic Deploy

 When hosting a Quire site, you will typically follow these steps: